 El Niño - Southern Oscillation (ENSO) is the main source of predictable climate for eastern Australia (e.g. Risbey et al. 2009).
 The capability to reliably foresee a drought due to El Niño or pluvial due to La Niña two to three seasons in advance would greatly facilitate water resource management in south eastern Australia.
 Despite continued improvement in forecast systems (e.g. Hudson et al. 2011; Hudson et al. 2013; Yin et al. 2011; Zhao et al. 2014) and the advent of the ARGO profiling program that has provided unprecedented in situ observation of the tropical oceans for which initial conditions are generated (e.g. Balmaseda et al. 2007), forecast skill for predicting ENSO with dynamical coupled models has apparently degraded in the most recent decade (e.g. Barnston et al. 2011).
-Understanding why this has occurred will shed light on the expected skill and reliability of seasonal climate predictions in the future and will also guide forecast system.
+Understanding why this has occurred will shed light on the expected skill and reliability of seasonal climate predictions in the future and will also guide forecast system development if we can pin the recent decline in skill to deficiencies in our forecast system.